Leaving Mac Behind:

 Roecker received his MMH from Norwich University, where his capstone subject “Marine Operational Intelligence on Guadalcanal” was selected for a Residency panel presentation in 2015.
 He is the recipient of the Marine Corps Heritage Foundation 2019 General Roy S. Geiger Award for the MissingMarines profile of Lt.
 Elwood R. Bailey, shot down over Guadalcanal in 1942 and repatriated in 2018.

 Leaving Mac Behind is Roecker’s first book.
-He lives in New Jersey with his wife and son.
+He lives in Glens Falls, New York, with his wife and son.

 In his new book Leaving Mac Behind: The Lost Marines of Guadalcanal, Geoff Roecker presents a gripping, two-fold tale.
 It is one of both harrowing firefights in 1942, where intense battles left soldiers improperly buried or missing in action due to the severity of the combat, and the modern recovery missions to retrieve and identify their remains.